ctflearner/Teachers-Record-Management-System/TRMS.md

 <h2>IMPACT</h2>
-This could allow an attacker to write custom pages ,Those pages can contain phishing html or even JS code that will be executed in the context of the active user browser.
+This could allow an attacker to write custom pages ,Those pages can contain phishing html or even JS code that will be executed in the context of the active user browser, and also this could allow an attacker to overwrite critical files simply by uploading a file with the same name